pennlabs/penn-sdk-python/README.md

 ----

 The full API documentation can be found [here](https://esb.isc-seo.upenn.edu/8091/documentation/).
-Documentation for the wrapper can be found at TODO.
+Documentation for the wrapper can be found at http://penn-sdk.readthedocs.org/

 Running Tests
 ----